Discovery: Questions that Bridge a Software Idea to an Actionable Plan

 Which role, team, or customer does this effort stand to help the most?

 Which group of people will be impacted most by the result?
-We need to collectively plan for getting ideas in front of them, gather feedback, and ensure the end product is ultimately helpful.
+We need to collectively plan to place ideas in front of them, gather feedback, and ensure the end product is ultimately helpful.
 For internal projects, it’s vital to include the end user as a participant in the process.
-Introducing a surprise workflow change into their day-to-day process invites unnecessary friction against its adoption, and gaining early insights from those most affected helps drive toward success.
+Introducing a surprise workflow change into their day-to-day process invites unnecessary friction against its adoption, and gaining early insights from those most affected gives them some ownership over the solution.

 What’s on the horizon?

 What features or integrations are next on the wishlist?
 How quickly after the first phase will they become a priority?
 What’s the long-term plan for this application shaping up to be?
 Knowing what’s coming plays a huge role in our recommendations around architecture, libraries, and priorities.
 Software development balances thousands of decisions.
-Understanding both current and future needs steers many of those choices towards a better outcome.
+Understanding both current and future needs can help avoid rewriting code later.

 Objectives and Measuring Success

-With everyone settled in to the Q&A, the next stage is also the most important: Exploring success, and measuring if it happened.
+With everyone settled in to the Q&A, the next stage is the most important: Exploring success, and measuring if it happened.
+As we’ve touched on in other articles, getting this right is also vitally important to our side of the table.

 How would you prioritize the project’s objectives?